 In an educational climate where Ofsted claim that science is being "squeezed out" of the primary school curriculum, we want to ensure that our students are receiving an exciting and stimulating science curriculum – which develops life-long skills- and we aim challenge gender stereotypes and encourage our girls to recognise their passion and potential in Stem subjects.

 Science lessons and experiments will now be able to take place in our newly finished science teaching block.
 Teachers and children will be able to work in our tailor-made environment, kitted out with all the resources and facilities required to carry out exciting and inventive science experiments, while children put their skills of 'working scientifically' to the test.

 After School Activities

 We engage with children to discover the type of after school activities in which they would like to be involved.
 There is a huge variety of clubs on offer including: music, drama, sports, technology, pottery, cooking, forest school, languages and ‘fun’ games.
 A full list is available under the clubs/activities section.

 Danesfield is set within a beautiful woodland environment.
-We are extremely fortunate to have very large outdoor areas, including a dedicated Key Stage 1 playground and outdoor learning space, offering a variety of play opportunities with hard surface, play equipment, grassed and woodland areas.
-The separate Key Stage 2 area includes a large playground with a greater variety of equipment including a timber ‘fort’ located in a wonderful wooded part of the grounds.
+We are extremely fortunate to have very large outdoor areas, including a dedicated EYFS learning garden, Key Stage 1 playground, with accompanying play equipment and outdoor learning space, offering a variety of play opportunities with hard surface, grassed and woodland areas.
+The separate Key Stage 2 area includes the AstroTurf, a large playground with a greater variety of equipment, including a timber treehouse play area located in a wonderful wooded part of the grounds.
 We have an outdoor classroom with firepit and the whole school makes use of an extremely spacious playing field to the rear of the school for sporting activities.
-We also have a wildlife garden with woodland trail, bug hotel and seating area.
+We also have a allotments where we grow our own food and sell the produce.